-List the good things about your.
-List the not so good things about

-your use for your inner spirit, you, your family and your community
+List the good things about your use for your inner spirit, you, your family and your community List the not so good things about your use for your inner spirit, you, your family and your community

-Your Inner Spirit
+Your Inner Spirit Your Inner Spirit

-You
+You You

-Family
+Family Family

-Community
+Community Community

-Thinking about the good and not so good things about alcohol, tobacco and drug use can also be helpful for families and communities who are thinking about making some changes.
+Thinking about the Good and Not so Good things about alcohol, tobacco and drug use can also be helpful for families and communities who are thinking about making some changes.

-Making Changes Action Plan

-The thing/s I would like to change are:

-These changes are important to me because:

-How will these changes benefit my family and community?
+Making Changes Action Plan The thing/s I would like to change are: These changes are important to me because: How will these changes benefit my family and community?
 How will these changes benefit my inner spirit?

-The steps I plan to take to help me reach my goal are: 1.

-2.

-3.

-People in my family or community who support me to reach my goal are:

-Some of the pressures that I need to be aware of that might get in the way for me to reach my goal are:

-Some of the things I could do if these things/pressures happen:

-I will know my plan is working when:

-If I need more help I can always contact: 1.
+My short-term goal is: The steps I plan to take to help me reach my goal are: 3People in my family or community who can support me reach my goal are: Some of the pressures that I need to be aware of that might get in the way for me to reach my goal are: Some of the things I could do if these things/pressures happen: I will know my plan is working when: If I need more help I can always contact:

-2.

-3.